OXOYO/X-DragAndResize-Vue/README.md

 # X-DragAndResize-Vue

-> A Vue.js plugin use for modal window drag and resize.
+> A Vue.js directive use for modal window drag and resize.

 ## Example